Carpal Tunnel Syndrome Treatment in Fort Mill, SC

 Non-Surgical Treatment Options for Carpal Tunnel Syndrome

-Treating Carpal Tunnel Syndrome can let you resume regular activity of your hand, wrist, and forearm.
+Treating Carpal Tunnel Syndrome can let you resume the regular activity of your hand, wrist, and forearm.
 There are a number of treatment options, but the severity of each specific person’s symptoms will determine what treatment options are viable.
 Oftentimes, treatment will include the following:

 - Avoiding pain triggers